stevenbenner/stevenbenner.com/src/content/posts/2010-03-13-comparison-of-popular-social-bookmarking-widgets.md

 #### Performance

 Surprisingly, the Tell-a-Friend widget was the one of the best in the performance comparison.
 It had the lowest initial download weight and the second fastest average initial load time.
-The images are served from a different sub domain than the JavaScript, they could literally cut their DNS lookups in half by putting the images and JS on the same CDN sub domain.
+The images are served from a different sub domain than the JavaScript, they could literally cut their DNS lookups in half by putting the images and JavaScript on the same CDN sub domain.
 But I can’t really complain about 2 DNS lookups.
 For some reason their script seems to have the longest execution time, average `window.onload` fires around 100ms later than AddThis or ShareThis.

 The performance tests did not take into consideration the modal window.
 Since you have to take an action to open the window I didn’t feel it needed to be rated for performance.
 However I do want to note that it is quite large, with lots of scripts, CSS and images.